cloudsoft/brooklyn-tosca/src/main/assembly/files/README.md

     nohup ./brooklyn.sh launch -Dalien4cloud-config.file=conf/alien4cloud-config.client-to-localhost.yml &

-Note that A4C launches ES with no credentials required, so the ES instance should be secured at the network level.
+Note that A4C launches ES with no credentials required, so the ES instance should be secured at the network level (which they are in this configuration as it is only bound to localhost).

 Any ElasticSearch data stored by this instance will use default ES file locations.
 The recommended way to configure ES data is by launching a separate Alien4Cloud instance